 Security Deposit Deductions

-• Missed rent payments.
-If they move out without meeting their contractual rent payment obligations, you can make appropriate deductions on their deposit.
+- Missed rent payments.
+If they move out without meeting their contractual rent payment obligations, the landlord can make appropriate deductions on their security deposit.

-• Lost rent payments.
-If the tenant chooses to abandon their rental unit or break their lease without a legally justified reason, you may be able to recoup some of the losses by making deductions on their deposit.
+- Lost rent payments.
+If the tenant chooses to abandon their rental unit or break their lease without a legally justified reason, under the law the landlord may be able to recoup some of the losses by making deductions on their security deposit.

-• Cost of cleaning the property.
-You can also use part of the tenant’s deposit to restore the unit to its original condition.
+- Cost of cleaning the property. the landlord can also use part of the tenant’s security deposit to restore the unit to its original condition.

 Difference Between Damages and Normal Wear and Tear